design-automation/mobius-mooc-generator/README.md

 - type: video
 - type: problem-submit
 - type: problem-checkboxes
-- type: problem-choice
+- type: problem-choice (not supported at this time)
-- type: problem-dropdown
+- type: problem-dropdown (not supported at this time)
-- type: problem-numerical
+- type: problem-numerical (not supported at this time)
-- type: problem-text
+- type: problem-text (not supported at this time)

 For the problems, there are five different types (with/without hints/feedback):
 - Submit a file.
 - Multiple Choice with Hints and Feedback
-- Checkboxes with Hints and Feedback
+- Checkboxes with Hints and Feedback (not supported at this time)
-- Dropdown with Hints and Feedback
+- Dropdown with Hints and Feedback (not supported at this time)
-- Numerical Input with Hints and Feedback
+- Numerical Input with Hints and Feedback (not supported at this time)
-- Text Input with Hints and Feedback
+- Text Input with Hints and Feedback (not supported at this time)

 At the moment, only 'problem-submit' and 'problem-checkboxes' are implemented.